 - Helping resolve issues that arise during the approval process;

-- Updating and maintaining the university’s undergraduate and graduate catalogs
+- Updating and maintaining the university’s undergraduate and graduate catalog

-- Notifying appropriate University offices and personnel when the decision to approve or disapprove proposals has been made.
+- Notifying appropriate University offices and personnel when the decision to approve or disapprove a proposal is made.

 In one fashion or another, every change to the University curriculum that requires official approval must go through the Course and Program Development process.

-- Revisions to existing programs (Proposal Template) This may include the addition or deletion of courses, reconfigurations of existing courses, and changes to admissions or program level graduation criteria.
+- Program Revision (Proposal Template) This may include the addition or deletion of required or restricted elective courses, reconfigurations of existing courses, changes to admission requirements or graduation criteria, or a new concentration

-- New graduate or undergraduate courses (Proposal Template)
+- New graduate or undergraduate course (Proposal Template)

-- Revisions to existing courses (Proposal Template) This may include changes in number, title, description, prerequisites or restrictions; changes to program or subject codes.
+- Revision to existing course (Proposal Template) This may include a change to prefix, number, title, description, prerequisites, or restrictions.

 - Program Phase-Out (Proposal Template)